-Well, since I’d found my previous view of the Town Hall site rather disturbing, I decided I should go and look at it again, simply because of how much I didn’t want to.
+Well, since I’d found my previous view of the Town Hall site rather disturbing, I felt that I should go and look at it again, simply because of how much I didn’t want to.

 I decided to grab a bite to eat at the Wagon Wheel.
-By the time that was done, I figured, the drizzle might have resolved itself one way or the other — and if it decided to stop I could take a walk around town.
-There were a couple of geographic questions I wanted to settle, if possible, while it was still somewhat light out.
+By the time that was done, I figured, the mild drizzle might have resolved itself one way or the other — and if it decided to stop I could take a walk around town.
+There were a couple of questions of geography I wanted to settle, if possible, while it was still somewhat light out.

 I sat at a window table, so I could look out and persuade myself that the sight of the massive scorched safe on the other side of the street didn’t bother me at all.